Peter Anthony Lawrence: Awards and honours

 Lawrence was awarded membership of the European Molecular Biology Organization (EMBO) in 1976; he was elected a Fellow of the Royal Society in 1983; awarded the Darwin Medal in 1994; and with Ginés Morata was a recipient of the Prince of Asturias Prize for scientific research in 2007; he was elected a foreign member of the Royal Swedish Academy of Sciences in 2000.
+In 2000 he was awarded the Waddington Medal from the British Society for Developmental Biology, for major contributions to developmental biology in the UK.
+In 2011 he was awarded the Lifetime Achievement Award of the Society for Developmental Biology.

 Personal life

-Lawrence married Birgitta Haraldson in 1971, a clinical psychologist and expert on autism.
+Lawrence married Birgitta Haraldson in 1971.